 What Type of Springs Do I Need?

-If you are going to try to DIY your spring replacement you’ll need to know which springs to order.
+If you try to DIY your spring replacement, you’ll need to know which springs to order.
 There are two types of springs: extension springs and torsion springs.
-Newer garage doors operate with torsion spring systems, older garages tend to have extension springs.
+Newer garage doors operate with torsion spring systems.
+Older garages tend to have extension springs.

 Torsion springs are located on or in a shaft over the top of the garage door opening.
-Extension springs are always exposed and they’re located near the door tracks on the left and right side of the door opening.
-Springs come in a variety of sizes, lengths, and with different ends, make sure you order the right springs so that your door is properly supported.
-For help ordering your garage door springs contact a garage door company, some companies sell parts in addition to offering replacement services.
+Extension springs are always exposed and located near the door tracks on the left and right sides of the door opening.
+Springs come in a variety of sizes and lengths and with different ends.
+Ensure you order the right springs so your door is properly supported.
+For help ordering your garage door springs, contact a garage door company.
+Some companies sell parts and offer replacement services.

 How Long Do Garage Door Springs Last?

 Garage door springs have a cycle life.
 The cycle life of a spring tells you how many times you’re likely to operate a spring before it gives out.
 Most springs last for 10,000 cycles or 7-10 years↗.
-Some last longer and some last less.
-Cycle length can be shortened by choosing springs that are too weak for the door, they can also be worn out from stress caused by other parts of the door.
+Some last longer, and some last less.
+The cycle length can be shortened by choosing springs that are too weak for the door, they can also be worn out from stress caused by other parts of the door.